|No. 5-30a||Rev. 10-3-17||Date 3-14-84|

 All Weber State University food preparation and handling equipment is assigned to the food service company for appropriate use and maintenance.
 Certain cooking facilities such as those in the Department of Child and Family Studies and the apartment-style housing owned by the institution are not the responsibility of the food service company, but are required to operate in a non-commercial manner.
 They are restricted from being used for the purpose of preparing food products that are sold in competition with the food service company.

-Any exceptions to this policy, unless specified below, must be approved in advance by the company's director of Food Service and the dean of Student Life or his/her designee.
+Any exceptions to this policy, unless specified below, must be approved in advance by the Manager of Environmental Health & Safety and the Director of the Student Union or his/her designee.

 II.
 SPECIFIC APPLICATION

 All retail snack sales (candy, chips, etc.) shall be the right of the food service company(ies) except for those sold at the Wildcat Stores.